GuildCrafts/web-development-js/_goals/253-Init_3-Hello_Web_Servers.md

 Build out the routes and views for each page using the [EJS][] templating language.
 Add basic styles so that they follow the layouts defined in the [wireframes](#wireframes).
 Add any additional styles you like to make it look nice :).

-At this point, you don't need to actually _show_ any real data, just render HTML with placeholder text.
+At this point, you don't need to actually _show_ any real data, just render HTML with placeholder text and images.
 You'll render real data in stage 3.

 - [ ] EJS is installed and set up for HTML templating
 - [ ] View template files are created in the `/views` subdirectory